zuckung/endless-sky-plugins/myplugins/better.starts/README.md

 <li>Start: Cheater 2 | Heron + 10xSkylark: 1b credits, full visible human space, Jump Drive, in Sol system, no story</li>
 </ul>
 <br>
 Beside the cheater start options, all others are balanced and lore friendly.
 A bigger ship means a bigger bank loan.
 All starts come with 200.000 credits cash and a bank loan between 600.000 and 4,5 million credits.
 The ships outfits are changed to fit the role.
-The intro missions on New Bosten are set as completed.
+The intro missions on New Boston are set as completed.
 Same goes for the Hai start with the Hai first contact mission.<br>
 <br>
 <br>
 Changelog:<br>